amashhour1974/rlt-hiring-exercise/README.md

 * Run run inside docker
 * Make the checker script SSH into the instance, check if services are running and start it if it isn't.

-# Questions

-#### What scripting languages can I use?

-Anyone you like.
-You’ll have to justify your decision.
-We use Bash, Python and JavaScript internally.
-Please pick something you're familiar with, as you'll need to be able to discuss it.

-#### Will I have to pay for the AWS charges?

-No. You are expected to use free-tier resources only and not generate any charges.
-Please remember to delete your resources once the review process is over so you are not charged by AWS.

-#### What will you be grading me on?

-Scripting skills, elegance, understanding of the technologies you use, security, documentation.

-#### Will I have a chance to explain my choices?

-Feel free to comment your code, or put explanations in a pull request within the repo.
-If we proceed to a phone interview, we’ll be asking questions about why you made the choices you made.

-#### Why doesn't the test include X?

-Good question.
-Feel free to tell us how to make the test better.
-Or, you know, fork it and improve it!

 # Solution Overview

 This solution contains the sample code using Terraform and It is broken down into two